scc-digitalhub/hub/catalog/functions/mlflow-train-model/README.md

 The function demonstrates:

 Basic syntax of a python script used inside to the platform.
 It demonstrates
-- How to define a function that takes a parameter.
+- How to define a function that takes as input 'project' object,  a context in which you can run functions and manage models,data, and artifacts.
+- How to fetch input data and train model.
-- How to output Hello {parameter} message to the screen
+- How to save the trained model in project.

 The function 'mlflow-train-model' is registered inside to the platform core durig the import and it can be fetched and executed